-Omotesando Koffee was an oasis in bustling Tokyo with its relaxed vibe and excellent coffee.
+The original Omotesando Koffee was an oasis in bustling Tokyo with its relaxed vibe and excellent coffee.
 Read on to discover the origins of the global coffee enterprise.

-We had read about the tiny coffee shop in the Omotesando neighborhood, so we headed there for an afternoon pick-me-up on our way to Harijuku.
-We wandered through the streets laced with hair salons and boutiques until we found the coffee oasis.
-The coffee shop is so small that we almost walked by it, but we found it with the help of google maps and Daryl’s eagle eye.
+We wandered through streets laced with hair salons and boutiques until we found the coffee oasis.
+The coffee shop was so small that we almost past its entrance, but we found it with the help of google maps and Daryl’s eagle eye.

 Our First Visit